 The week before

 These last few days will fly by and there’s still loads to do.
-This is when correctly preparing to move pays dividends.
+This is when correctly preparing to move pays dividends and you’ll be feeling better about moving, even if it’s just slightly!

 If you still have a paper or milk delivered, it’s best to settle any bills and if applicable, cancel future deliveries.